bjornregnell/bearlyb/README.md

 ### Using directives and import

+* You need the latest stable version of [Scala](https://www.scala-lang.org/).
+You can probably install it using a package manager of your choice, but if you are unsure of where to start I recommend using [coursier](https://get-coursier.io/).

 ```scala
 //> using scala 3.7.3
 //> using dep io.github.lego-eden::bearlyb::0.1.2
 ```

-Check latest version of bearlyb in Relases.
+* Check latest version of bearlyb in Relases.

 ### Demo